The Medieval City

 Elli Beach is the best beach in the city, with small pebbles and clear water.
 It offers a variety of tastefully decorated beach bars and restaurants, which are also popular among the locals.

-Visit the village of Monolithos and its medieval castle.
-The well preserved castle is impressively built on top of a narrow cliff and offers breathtaking views of the sea.
+Climb to Monolithos Castle for panoramic views of the sea and surrounding hills.
+The well preserved castle is impressively built on top of a narrow cliff and offers a perfect spot for sunset photography.

 St. Nicholas Foundoukli